 Fixed assets with an estimated useful life of greater than one year are carried at cost if purchased or estimated fair market value if donated.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the assets ranging from 5 to 39 years.
-Depreciation expense is \$51,370 for the years ended December 31, 2021 and 2020.
+Depreciation expense was \$49,125 and \$51,370 for 2022 and 2021, respectively.